ART, ON PURPOSE.

 In his free time, Barnett is an avid outdoorsman who enjoys fly fishing, skiing, hiking and camping.
 He also enjoys spending time at Shepherd Spinal Center, where he is a Fitness Buddy, offering weekly assistance to a patient who’s working towards a healthier, stronger life.
 Now that he’s back in Atlanta, Barnett enjoys spending more time with friends and family and exploring local street art, music and craft brewing.

-In February of 2008, WonderRoot opened the WonderRoot Community Arts Center.
-The WonderRoot Community Arts Center serves as a community gathering space and launching pad for artists to engage a broader community.
-It hosts arts education programs for youth and adults, music, literary and theater performances, and has been named “Best Advocate for the Arts” by Creative Loafing (2008-12), “Best Place to Create Art and a Better World” by Atlanta Magazine and “Best Venue” by Alarm Magazine.
+Community Arts: In 2008, the WonderRoot Community Arts Center opened and served as a community gather space and launching pad for artist to engage a broader community.
+Named the “Best Advocate for the Arts” by Creative Loafing (2008-2012) and “Best Place to Create Art and a Better World” by Atlanta Magazine, the Arts Center hosted a variety of arts education programs for youth and adults.

 Atlanta Magazine: Best of Atlanta Hall of Fame, WonderRoot